-The current plans now include the extension of an existing swale (a depression that collects and carries stormwater) from 85 metres to 135 metres.
-It will meander through surrounding grassland, filtering water discharged from the pipe network before it flows into Ginninderra Creek.
+The final plans include the extension of an existing swale (a depression that collects and carries stormwater) from 85 metres to 135 metres.
+It meanders through surrounding grassland, filtering water discharged from the pipe network before it flows into Ginninderra Creek.

-The existing anabranch (a disconnected part of the creek) is congested with trees, undergrowth and sediment deposits which mean water only enters it during floods.
-The anabranch will be cleared and regraded to restore natural flows.
+The existing anabranch (a disconnected part of the creek) was congested with trees, undergrowth and sediment deposits which mean water only enters it during floods.
+As a result the anabranch was cleared and regraded to restore natural flows.

-Together, the various water quality treatment components will remove over almost 17,000 kilograms of nitrogen, phosphorous and suspended sediment from urban stormwater before it enters Ginninderra Creek.
+Together, the various water quality treatment components will remove over almost 36,000 kilograms each year of nitrogen, phosphorous and suspended sediment from urban stormwater before it enters Ginninderra Creek.

 During the final design phase, some changes were made to the original concept designs to accommodate services, community feedback and maximise water quality benefits.